DSchmoelz/MixedVertexMorphingTool/README.md

 # Mixed Vertex Morphing Tool

-This tool showcases the mixed Vertex Morphing parameterization with rigid body parameters.
+This small python tool showcases the mixed Vertex Morphing parameterization with rigid body parameters.
 It runs the numerical 1D-examples of the paper "Mixing the explicit Vertex Morphing method with rigid body parameters for node-based shape optimization".

 ## Setup